 Personal opinion/judgment

-Compared to Jade, Zeus is aiming at rapid development powered with code generation, and it abstracts the common principles and components to a much higher level than Jade.
+Compared to Jade, Zeus aims at rapid development powered with code generation, and it abstracts the common principles and components to a much higher level than Jade.
 Zeus provides a methodology and rather complete set of software components and tools to design, develop and organize agent systems.
 Moreover it provides a runtime environment, which enables applications to be observed and other assistant tools like reports tool, statistics tool, agents and society viewer etc. The main drawback from our point of view is that Zeus API and source code are poorly documented.
 Though there are some documentations offered by Zeus, such as case studies, an application guide, technical manual and etc, while these do offer insights into the Zeus MAS, topics are never covered fully enough to enable solving significant programming problems.
 It is always the case that additional information, elicited from the source code, is always required.
 The same applies to all other agent platforms to some extent.

 Regarding to Jade, it probably has the best (if not worse) documentation, high acceptance of users, intuitive to use and understand from programmer’s aspect of view to certain extent.
 The Jade project itself seems still active, since the recent release is 25.06.2007, and amazingly there is even a book << Developing Multi-Agent Systems with JADE >> published in February 2007.